JohnAmore/personal-nvim-cfg/README.md

 # My Personal NeoVim Config

 A small set up for Neovim that I use on a daily basis.
-Based on the framework of Kickstart.
+Based on the framework Kickstart.

 ## Custom Plugins